raphaelmue/dashup/docs/specifications/srs/SRS.md

 * Secure transfer of data

 If necessary there can be exceptions to this rules, but they have to be well considered and discussed.
 In addition, any file or folder published in the GitHub repository should start with a lowercase letter.
-Pictures are to be saved as jpg format.
-Every web component and the general design of the dashup platform must be compliant to the new Google material design policy.
+Pictures are to be saved as png format.
+Every web component and the general design of the dashup platform must be compliant to the new Google Material UI design policy.

 ### 3.6.2 Maintenance
 For optimal results, the use of tools for automated testing is essential.
 Furthermore, every line of code has to be